KuldeepSinh/NESRust/README.md

 # NESRust
-A NES emulator; made with Rust
+A NES emulator; being made with Rust!